solidusio/solidus/guides/users/users/overview.md

 The following information is tracked against your users:

 - **Addresses**: Customers have at least one address on file.
 This address can be used as the billing and/or shipping address for orders.
+The addresses displayed in the Solidus admin interface are the customer's last used shipping and billing addresses.
 - **Order History**: A list of orders associated with the current customer.
 You can select each order in the list to view more detailed order information.
 - **Items**: A list of items that the customer has purchased, including the